 Attempt to Find a Balance

-A common mistake when using framing in photography is to give your frame too little importance in your composition.
-You can create a more dramatic effect if your frame takes up around half of the space available in your shot.
+A common mistake when using framing in photography is to give your frame too little importance in your photography composition.
+With framing, you can create a more dramatic effect if your frame takes up around half of the space available in your shot.

 Catch and Lead the Eye

 Adding a frame within a frame to your shot will guide how people look at the image.
-Ask yourself which elements you should frame and how the frame will influence how people feel about your work.
+Look around and ask yourself which elements you should frame and how the frame will influence how people feel about your work.

 Creat Frames and Shapes

-Play with different shapes when adding frames to your composition!
-The idea of frames suggests that you should use rectangular shapes.
+Play with different shapes when adding frames within your composition!
+The idea of frames within a frame suggests that you should go for rectangular shapes.

 However, you can create a frame within a frame effect with different shapes.
 Remember that your frame doesn’t have to be on all sides!
 You can create a unique effect by having a frame on two or three sides of your composition.